 • There is an inherent conflict at The National House Project in how we portray beneficiaries.
 To make a case for support to donors, we need to show a strong need.
 This is likely to involve highlighting how vulnerable the children we support are and how bad their lives would be if we didn't help them.

-Appendix 1: Defining child abuse and neglect
+Appendix 1: Definitions and Indicators of child abuse and neglect